ucl-exoplanets/wayne/README.md

 ## Running

-Once install move to the wayne directory and edit a parameter file e.g. HD209458b_par.yml, in particular the `oec_location' and `outdir'.
+Once install move to the wayne directory and edit a parameter file e.g. HD209458b_par.yml, in particular the `oec_location` and `outdir`.

 Then run by typing